 Where does the imprint belong in the book?

-Now you've written your masthead.
-How does it get into the book?
-Usually the imprint is at the beginning of the book, on page 4, which is the page after the so-called dirty title (the first paper page on which almost nothing is written) and the following title page.
+Now you have written your imprint, but how does it get into the book?
+Usually the imprint is at the beginning of the book, on page 4, which is the page after the so-called dirty title (the first paper page with almost nothing on it) and the following title page.
 In e-books, the imprint is often placed at the end.

 It looks serious if you don't experiment with the imprint of the book.
 Put it where it is usual.
 In the case of printed books, put it at the beginning, at the bottom of page 4.
 One of the purposes of the imprint is to create trust among readers.